ASSERT-KTH/assert-gold-mine/docs/snic-run-experiments.md

 ### HPC2N Account

 After becoming a member of an existing project, it is necessary to request an account at HPC2N in this [page](https://supr.snic.se/account/).
-More information are available in the point 4 of [this guide](https://www.hpc2n.umu.se/account/users).
+More details are available in the point 4 of [this guide](https://www.hpc2n.umu.se/account/users).

 ## Login